grahamstark/TBComponents.jl/docs/reweighter.md

 See the [testcase](..\tests\reweighter_tests.jl) for a simple example, based on examples from the [Creedy](biblio.md) paper.

-The form of 'closeness' used is determined by the `functiontype` parameter.
+The form of 'closeness' used is determined by the `functiontype` parameter of enumerated type `DistanceFunctionType`.
 See the [Creedy and Deville and Sarndal](biblio.md) papers on these.
 Notes on these:

 * `chi_square` - minimising the squared difference between old and new weights can produce negative weights;
 * `constrained_chi_square` usually works best - this produces squared-difference weights that are at most `ru` times the original weight and at least `rl` times the original.